Tesfa-eth/Tesfa-eth/README.md

 # Github profile guide

-In addition to the pinned projects, you can find my other projects in the following organizations.
+In addition to the pinned projects below, you can find my other projects in the following organizations.

 - [Django Projects](https://github.com/orgs/Django-projects-tesfa/repositories)
 - [Data Analaysis Projects](https://github.com/orgs/Python-And-Data-Analaysis-Projects/repositories)